osrsbox/osrsbox-db/README.md

 Old School RuneScape (OSRS) content and materials are trademarks and copyrights of JaGeX or its licensors.
 All rights reserved.
 OSRSBox and the osrsbox-db project is not associated or affiliated with JaGeX or its licensors.

 Additional data to help build this project is sourced from the [OSRS Wiki](https://oldschool.runescape.wiki/).
-This primarily includes item metadata.
+This primarily includes item and monster metadata that is not available in the OSRS cache.
 As specified by the [Weird Gloop Copyright](https://meta.weirdgloop.org/w/Meta:Copyrights) page, this content is licensed under CC BY-NC-SA 3.0 - [Attribution-NonCommercial-ShareAlike 3.0 Unported](https://creativecommons.org/licenses/by-nc-sa/3.0/) license.

 ### Project Attribution